New Terminal, Photo Credit: Allegheny County Airport Authority

 A Safe Place To Do Business

-Pittsburgh Pennsylvania is one of the few areas around the country that enjoys near freedom from natural disasters so supply chains can keep running.
+The Pittsburgh area is one of the few areas around the country that enjoys near freedom from natural disasters so supply chains can keep running.

 Map-based on data from redcross.org and noaa.org